 Although Barbara was brought up in a largely non-religious environment, she had a strong interest in religion and spirituality from an early age, asked her parents if she could attend Sunday school and taught herself from a Children’s Bible.
 At age eleven she tried (and failed) to walk on water quite a few times and at age fifteen she had her first mystical vision after she had challenged God to prove His existence to her.
 This experience she only shared with her grandmother, who had the same experience as a teenager and seldom spoke about her visions or other mystical experiences, only in her poems.

 Mystical Awakening as a Bahá’í

 The Bahá’í Faith does not encourage a mystical approach to God or religion, as it teaches that God is, in essence, the Unknowable and that the best way to know Him is through His Prophets.
-Nonetheless the daily practice of praying and meditating and the inspiring messages and principles of the faith, like the oneness of humanity, God and His Messengers, had a strong and irreversible influence on her spiritual and intuitive development.
-Within two years after she had declared herself a Bahá’í, she found herself having regular and highly inspirational two-way conversations with a God-like friend during her meditations, much like the renowned author Neale Walsch describes in his book An Uncommon Conversation With God.
+Nonetheless the daily practice of praying and meditating and the inspiring messages and principles of the faith, like the oneness of humanity, God and His Messengers, had a strong and irreversible influence on Barbara’s spiritual and intuitive development.
+Within two years after she had declared herself a Bahá’í, she found herself having touching and inspirational two-way conversations with a God-like friend during her meditations, much like the renowned author Neale Walsch describes in his book An Uncommon Conversation With God.

 Walking the Path of the Inca Mystic